ophian/ophian.github.io/_posts/2022-11-17-Serendipity-Styx-4.0-beta2-released.md

 ---
 layout: post
 title: Serendipity Styx 4.0-beta2 release
-last_modified_at: 2022-11-17T15:52:00+00:00
+last_modified_at: 2022-11-17T17:38:00+00:00
 ---

 N° 2022/07 - The Serendipity Styx 4.0-beta2 release <img class="php8" src="/i/b/logo_php8_2.svg" alt="php8.2" width="160" height="48">

 ### 4.0-beta2 - Public Beta 2

 Thanks for the help with our last Beta1.
-Great improvements were made!
-Please help for making upcoming 4.0 a smooth release.
+Great improvements were made! 😎 Please help for making this upcoming 4.0 release a very smooth release.

 ## Styx 4.0-beta2 contains

-  - Fixed a hell bunch on outdated PostgreSQL and general PDO database connection or mis-configured SQL issues
+  - Fixed a hell bunch of outdated PostgreSQL and general PDO-driver database connection OR mis-behaving SQL query part issues
-  - Fixed several issues with the spamblock plugin
+  - Fixed several buggy issues with the spamblock plugin, related to trackbacks, filter verification for htmlcomments and the log file
-  - Added theme improvements for with the updated commentsearch plugin
+  - Added theme improvements for with the updated commentsearch plugin to act separately on search results
   - Fixed some regressions in [ s9ymarkup, emoticate ] plugins for the escape refactoring
   - Removed some very old and deprecated set variables
   - Improved and added some messaging on core tasks